Tunnel Header 07

 From Jul 2026

 In the 19th century, the railroad became a pioneer in tunnel construction.
-Its expansion marked the beginning of a new era of underground construction—countless tunnels have been built to this day.
-They seem to overcome every obstacle: mountain ranges, large cities, and even straits.
+With the rapid expansion of the rail network, tunnel construction evolved into a key technology.
+A new era of underground construction began, one that continues to this day.

 Visit the DB Museum